-- Write a social media strategy for internal stakeholders or external clients
+- Write a social media strategy for Corporate or Government internal stakeholders or external clients

-Identify and communicate what should and should not be included in a social media strategy
+- Identify and communicate what should and should not be included in a social media strategy for Corporate and Goverment

-- Use case studies and analysis of social media strategies, implementation and adaptation to inform your strategy and execution.
+- Use Corporate Government and Non Profit case studies and analysis of social media strategies, implementation and adaptation to inform your strategy and execution.

-- Write a strategy around a pitch document (included in this course) that will test your new knowledge!
+- Write a Corporate or Government strategy around a pitch document (included in this course) that will test your new knowledge!

 - Access to a laptop, how to search on Google or other search tools and the ability to access Facebook, Twitter etc is a prerequisite